Genealogy Images of History

 FRIED, George, Captain * - 1934 - Skipper appointed Supervisor Steamboat Inspector at New York featured in picture and text entitled " Into A Shore Berth" as saved from an old American Pictorial Magazine.
 Single page is 9 3/4 by 13 1/4 inches in mint condition.

-FRIED, Leo, 1890 - 1920 ERA.
-Named in historical story entitled "Oregon's Legendary Sheriff" , Sheriff James M. "Jim" Blakely who had no desire to be a peace officer but he became a force for peace in a community that needed help.
-His feats are recorded in this hard to find complete western magazine.
+FRIED, Leo , 1890 - 1920 ERA.
+Named in historical story entitled "Oregon's Legendary Sheriff".
+He had no desire to be a peace officer but he became a force for peace in a community that needed help.
+His feats are recorded in this rare magazine.

 FRIEDA, Harry * - 1922 - Discus Star of the University of Chicago pictured in action in article entitled "Flashlights" as saved from this old American Pictorial Magazine.
 The single page is in mint condition and is 11 by 16 inches.